markus-ro/NeuroPack/README.md

 - [ ] KeyWave clean up
 - [ ] Classifier support in KeyWave
 - [ ] New artifact rejection in KeyWave
+- [ ] Support for storing KeyWave configuration
 - [ ] Representation learning based on siamese networks
 - [ ] Support for more EEG devices
 - [ ] Benchmarking framework